knode/speakers/README.md

 ## audience

-This repository is intended primarily for node meetup organizers and invividuals looking to speak at node meetups.
+This repository is intended primarily for node meetup organizers and individuals looking to speak at node meetups.
 The intent is for organizers to be able to contact local speakers more easily, for speakers to be able to share their talks to folks interested in hosting them, and for speakers to be able to swap notes about what worked well (or not so well!)